Philippine Aerospace Development Corporation

-The Philippine Aerospace Development Corporation (PADC) is a state-owned aerospace and defense technological development corporation integrated to the Department of National Defense through Executive No. 78 s.
+The Philippine Aerospace Development Corporation (PADC) is a state-owned aerospace and defense technological development corporation integrated to the Department of National Defense through Executive Order No. 78, s.
 2019.
-As of 2021, PADC is under organizational realignment with the country's Department of National Defense's and National Security Council's highly classified plans and programs, including but not limited to its vital function as the epicenter for the implementation of Presidential Decree No. 415 s.
-1974 and as amended by Presidential Decree No. 1081 s.
-1977.
-PADC shall again, be one of the conduits of the continuous process of Republic Act No. 10349 s.
-2012.
-PADC is the catalyst in the creation and implementation of Presidential Decree No. 1570 s.
-1978.
+As of 2021, PADC is under organizational realignment with the Philippine Department of National Defense's and National Security Council's highly classified plans and programs, including but not limited to its vital functions under Presidential Decree No. 415 and amended by Presidential Decree No. 1081.

+PADC operates a joint venture with Airbus known as Airbus Helicopters Philippines.

 History

 The corporation was established on September 5, 1973, by the virtue of Presidential Decree No. 286, which was issued by then-President Ferdinand Marcos.
 The decree served as the charter of the corporation was revised through Presidential Decree No. 696 issued by Marcos on May 9, 1975.

 The mandate of the firm is to establish a "reliable aviation and aerospace industry" in the Philippines, design, manufacture and sell "all forms" of aircraft, as well as to develop indigenous capabilities in the maintenance, repair, and modification of aviation equipment.

-It attempted to develop local aircraft such as the PADC Hummingbird helicopter and the PADC Defiant single-engine trainer in the 1980s but the programs were scrapped due to licensing issues and lack of government support.
+It attempted to develop local aircraft such as the PADC Hummingbird helicopter and the PADC Defiant single-engine trainer in the 1980s but the programs were scrapped due to licensing issues and lack of government support with problem of legal issues on intellectual property rights.

 Following a meeting of the Governance Commission for GOCCs in late 2017, the option of abolishing PADC was floated.
 Those present in the meeting citing that the PADC had failed its mandate particularly in successfully designing a plane for the last 45 years.

-A PADC director, Rene Abad, called for the PADC's ‘revitalization’ instead, to contribute to the country's development and security.
+Then-PADC director, Rene Abad, called for the PADC's ‘revitalization’ instead, to contribute to the country's development and security in 2018.

-On March 15, 2019, through Executive Order No. 78 signed by President Rodrigo Duterte, the corporation was effectively transferred from the transportation department to the Department of National Defense.
+On May 16, 2022, PADC signed a MOU with HAL to potentially acquire the Prachand [LCH], LUH and the Tejas [Light Combat Aircraft].

+On November 7, 2022, House Bill 3622 was passed in the Senate, which called for extending PADC.
+On March 21, 2023, Senator Imee Marcos filed Senate Bill No. 2033, which is pending in the Senate as of 2025.
+It called for the extension of the PADC by 50 years.

+On May 19, 2025, it was reported that the PADC was being closed for failing to design/manufacture indigenous aircraft in the Philippines.
+There's a consideration for PADC to be transferred to the Department of Transportation, and for Pres.
+Marcos to extend the corporate life through an Executive Order.